sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Oracle to PostgreSQL.md

     **Diagram of an example Oracle Forms migration to VB.NET windows application (not WPF):**

     This diagram shows some of the components that might be in an Oracle Forms project, including menus, control blocks, and a PL/SQL module and the corresponding projects that can be chosen for those components.
-It's not necessary to understand all components of Oracle Forms, only to know that it's possible to rewrite the application while maintaining a similar structure, if desired.
+It's not necessary to understand all components of Oracle Forms; it is most important to know only that it's possible to rewrite the application while maintaining a similar structure, if desired.

     ![This is a diagram of an Example Oracle Forms migration to VB.NET windows application.
 On the left, the Oracle Forms Application includes an Oracle server, an Oracle module (Data block and control block), and Oracle Forms (menu module, PL/SQL library module, and object library module).
 On the right, a VB.NET Windows Application includes a VB.NET Windows Application project, which encompasses a menu, and WinForm (Databound Controls, and non-databound controls).
 In addition, below the project are two separate VB.NET Class Library Projects.
 The Oracle Forms PL/SQL Library module points to one, and the Object library module points to the other.
 The Oracle Menu Module points to VB.NET Menu, the Oracle Control block points to Non-databound controls, and the Oracle Data block passes through a DataSet/ DataReader / Command to the Databound controls.
 Between the two columns a SQL Server with ADO.NET connects through DataSet / DataReader / Command to VB.NET Class Library Project.](media/oracle-forms-migration.png "Example Oracle Forms migration to VB.NET windows application")